Normanview’s Little Free Libraries

-Normanview has five Little Free Libraries
+Normanview has six Little Free Libraries

 Two that are privately owned.

 Three were built for the community by NRGI and, with approval from the City of Regina, installed in the three parks within our boundaries.
+One is on private property built and maintained by NRGI.

 See Committee & Volunteers